pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 package](https://pypi.org/project/cuda-python)), but this package assumes that the CUDA driver and NVRTC are already installed since it only provides Python bindings to the APIs (and no bindings for CUDA libraries are provided as of yet).
-Many other projects remain hosted on [NVIDIA's Private PyPI Index](https://pypi.org/project/nvidia-pyindex/), which also includes rebuilds of TensorFlow and other packages.
+Many other projects remain hosted on [NVIDIA's PyPI Index](https://pypi.org/project/nvidia-pyindex/), which also includes rebuilds of TensorFlow and other packages.